 ES 107 Introduction to Climate and Earth System Science (NS, lab)

 Introduction to the Earth as an integrated system composed of interacting biosphere, hydrosphere, cryosphere, lithosphere, and atmosphere subsystems.
 Major themes include earth system stability, instability and capacity for change on all time scales, including human-induced climate change.
 This course fulfills a single unit in the following BU Hub area(s): Scientific Inquiry I, Quantitative Reasoning I, Research and Information Literacy.
 Required for all majors in Earth & Environment.

-ES 142 Introduction to Beach and Shoreline Processes (4 credits, Spring, NS)
+ES 142 Introduction to Beach and Shoreline Processes (NS)

 Coastal processes, including tidal currents, wave action, longshore transport, and estuarine circulation; barrier island and spit formation; study of beaches, dunes, and marshes; effects of tectonics, glaciers, and rivers on beaches and coastal morphology.
 Cape Cod field trip.

-Examines the physical, chemical, and biological processes by which the oceans serve as an agent to accelerate or moderate the pace of global change.
+Examines the physical, geological, chemical, and biological processes that govern the oceans with a focus on how the ocean is impacted by and also moderates the pace of global change.
 Dynamic nature of the oceans on both a short- and a long-term scale is emphasized.

-GE 150: Sustainable Energy: Technology, Resources, Society, and Environment (4 credits, Fall, SS) [read more]
+GE 150 Sustainable Energy: Technology, Resources, Society, and Environment (SS)